xiaoyiliu-usc/RetroCaptioner/README.md

 ## Setup
 RetroCaptioner requires anaconda with Python 3.7 or later, cudatoolkit=10.2.

-Sugguest to install RetroCaptioner in a virtual environment to prevent conflicting dependencies.
+Suggest to install RetroCaptioner in a virtual environment to prevent conflicting dependencies.
 ```
 conda create -n RetroCaptioner python==3.7
 conda activate RetroCaptioner